gvwilson/sensibleadventures/gleam/gleam.md

 until he felt a tree, then sprayed a few drops of light onto it, so that they wouldn't fade too quickly.
 A path string dangled between two gnarly old pines a dozen steps away.
-He wondered for a moment if Granna Shimmer knew how close her daily walk took her to the road.
+He wondered for a moment if Grandma Shimmer knew how close her daily walk took her to the road.

 "Come on," he told #20717.
 "I know the way from here."

 Gleam took small, careful steps until his hand found the path string.
 "Here," he said to the robot.
 "Do you feel that?
 Just keep your hand on it.
-I'll show you who Granna Shimmer is. *Then* you'll see that there aren't any monsters."
+I'll show you who Grandma Shimmer is. *Then* you'll see that there aren't any monsters."

-Gleam could have run down the path to Granna Shimmer's house (even though children were never, ever supposed to run, in case they tripped over a fallen branch, or fell and broke the path string).
+Gleam could have run down the path to Grandma Shimmer's house (even though children were never, ever supposed to run, in case they tripped over a fallen branch, or fell and broke the path string).
 Instead, he walked slowly, chewing his lip, thinking about the spare can of light